 Public Safety Reclassification and Enhancement

 Aggravated Assault is reclassified from a Third Degree Felony to a Second Degree Felony if the victim was a Law Enforcement Officer, Firefighter, or EMT.
-Additionally, the defendant will be facing a minimum-mandatory prison sentence of three (3) years in prison.
+Additionally, the defendant will be facing a mandatory minimum sentence of three (3) years in prison.

 Permanent Criminal Record

 Unlike many crimes, if you are a first-time offender and you plea to Aggravated Assault you will be ineligible to ever petition the court to seal your arrest or court records - meaning you will have a permanent criminal record.

 Defenses to Aggravated Assault